 Some recent emails and conversations tell us there’s a major myth about Two-Factor Authentication.

-NO SMS/text messaging is required
+NO SMS/text messaging required

-Despite what you might think or been told, Two-Factor Authentication does NOT require a mobile phone connection to receive SMS/text messages.
+Two-Factor Authentication does NOT require a mobile phone connection to receive SMS/text messages.

 That’s right … no mobile phone required.
 You can login and get a 2Fac code when there’s no mobile phone signal at all.